fabric8io/fabric8/docs/getStarted/vagrant.md

 ```
     oc create -f jsonOr YamlFileOrUrl
 ```
  * Typically the default username/password for various applications is `admin/admin` or `gogsadmin/RedHat$1`.
-Try these espcially for  secrets to get the pipeline to work with GOGS.
+Try these especially for  secrets to get the pipeline to work with GOGS.

 ### Setting up your local machine